redblindbananaz/StudentManagementSystem/README.md

             <-- More code here-->

-            //Subscribe to the custom event:
+  ---->  Subscribe to the custom event:
             this.StudentListChanged += new StudentListChangedEventHandler(this.Form1_StudentListChanged);
         }

+  ----> Define a method that checks if there are any subscribers to the event and then raises the event by invoking the delegate.
-        // Method to raise the custom event: protected virtual void OnStudentListChanged()
+        protected virtual void OnStudentListChanged()
         {
             StudentListChanged?.Invoke(this, EventArgs.Empty);
         }

-        // Event handler for the custom event: private void Form1_StudentListChanged(object sender, EventArgs e)
+  ----> Event handler for the custom event:
+        private void Form1_StudentListChanged(object sender, EventArgs e)
         {
             MessageBox.Show("Student List Changed", "Info Notifications:", MessageBoxButtons.OK, MessageBoxIcon.Information);
         }

+  --> Example where the the event gets triggered:

         private void btnDelete_Click(object sender, EventArgs e)
         {
             if (selectedRowIndex >= 0 && selectedRowIndex < dgvStudents.Rows.Count)